 Step 9: Your SD/SDHC card is now in bootable mode.
 You can restart your computer and test the bootable SD/ SDHC card.

-Note: Scroll down below if you want to learn how to perform SDXC / SDHC card data recovery using a proven method.
+Note: Scroll down below if you want to learn the difference between SDHC and SDXC.

 How to Recover Lost or Deleted Files from any Bootable SD card, SDHC card, or USB Drive?

 Utilize Remo SD card Recovery software (Windows/ Mac) to easily recover data from a bootable, formatted, or corrupted memory card with ease.
-This tool works with a user-friendly interface to safely restore more than 500 file formats like photos, videos, raw images, documents, and audio files from various external storage devices like USB, external hard drive, SD card, SDHC card, and many more.
-This tool is compatible with all the latest versions of Windows and Mac operating systems including Windows 11, 10, and Mac OS Ventura, Monterey, Big Sur, and Catalina.
+This tool works with a user-friendly interface to safely restore more than 500 file formats like photos, videos, raw images, documents, and audio files from various external storage devices like USB, external hard drives, SD cards, SDHC cards, and many more.
+This tool is compatible with all the latest versions of Windows and Mac operating systems, including Windows 11, 10, and Mac OS Ventura, Monterey, Big Sur, and Catalina.

-Steps to restore data from Bootable SD card
+Steps to restore data from a Bootable SD card

 Step 1: Launch the tool.
 Connect your SD card.
-And select your bootable storage device from where you want to recover data.
+Select your bootable storage device from where you want to recover data.
 Hit the Scan button to start the scanning process.

 Step 2: Once the tool starts the scanning process, make use of Dynamic Recovery View to have a quick look at the recovered files as and when the scan progresses.

-Step 3: When the scan gets completed the tool will display a comprehensive list of recovered files.
+Step 3: When the scan is completed the tool will display a comprehensive list of recovered files.